Altai-man/cro-ldap/docs/reference/cro-ldap-introduction.md

     slim, streamlined provider for communication with a LDAP server with little data transformations.
-  * While API is similar to one in `Net::LDAP`, we aim to make `Cro::LDAP` to use Perl 6 to its fullest and avoid blind copying of the API where possible.
+  * While API is similar to one in `Net::LDAP`, we aim to make `Cro::LDAP` to use Raku to its fullest and avoid blind copying of the API where possible.
 Thus, things differ.
-* Provide a skeleton for writing a LDAP server in Perl 6.
-As Cro focuses on _serving the data_, not _processing it_, we do not intend to implement a Directory Service provider in Perl 6.
+* Provide a skeleton for writing a LDAP server in Raku.
+As Cro focuses on _serving the data_, not _processing it_, we do not intend to implement a Directory Service provider in Raku.
 However, if one desires to write a server part with some specific purpose in mind, tying the backend is up to the implementor - and `Cro::LDAP` will serve the data.